4) The sharing of resources

 - Greed

-Greed is a motivational pattern fueled by a variety
+Greed is a motivational pattern fueled by a variety of emotions.
+It is

-of emotions.
-It is an expression of spiritual darkness in which the
+an expression of spiritual darkness in which the true value of things

-true value of things is covered over by false goals and false values
+is covered over by false goals and false values which take their

-separation from the reality of God.
+reality of God.

 Resolution